opensafely/vaccine-effectiveness-in-kids/README.md

     - [`summarise_covidtests.R`](analysis/covidtests/summarise_covidtests.R) calculates and plots the covid testing rate for both study arms.
 The script uses the `cohort`, `vaxn` arguments.
 - moving and releasing files
     - [`release_objects.R`](analysis/release_objects.R) gathers level 4 files ("moderately sensitive") and places them in a single directory for easy review and release

-## Manuscript
-Pre-print available on MedRxiv soon.

-## About the OpenSAFELY framework
-The OpenSAFELY framework is a secure analytics platform for electronic health records research in the NHS.

-Instead of requesting access for slices of patient data and transporting them elsewhere for analysis, the framework supports developing analytics against dummy data, and then running against the real data within the same infrastructure that the data is stored.
-Read more at [OpenSAFELY.org.](https://opensafely.org/)

-Developers and epidemiologists interested in the framework should review the [OpenSAFELY documentation](https://docs.opensafely.org/)